f-roof/.github/profile/README.md

 __Single-layer multi-function (solar energy provider and agricultural) roof__

-The purpose of the F-Roof is to provide the followings:
+The purpose of the F-Roof is to provide the following:

 - Protect the house from rain and snow.
 - Provide solar energy to the house.
-- Provide food to the house's inhabitans.
+- Provide food to the house's inhabitants.
-- Utilized a small amount of materials (solar panels and plant pots are actually the structure of the roof).
+- Utilized a small amount of materials (solar panels and plant pots are the roof's structure).

 ## Creator

 [Mihai Oltean](https://mihaioltean.github.io)

 ## Instructions

+Brief instructions are here.
+More details are in the corresponding links.

 ### Materials